-Johnson County Emergency Management is interested in internship applications from individuals that are looking at the emergency management career field form both the academic and career advancement aspects.
+Johnson County Emergency Management is interested in internship applications from individuals that are looking at the emergency management career field from both the academic and career advancement aspects.
 Internships should have a firm start and end date before the intern begins.
-Division should have no more than one intern at a time.

 The volunteer program is designed to be a long term opportunity to help further Johnson County Emergency Management's mission of building a better prepared, more resilient community.
 Opportunities would include assisting Emergency Management staff at community outreach events and assisting the Emergency Operations Center during a disaster.
-We would encourage anyone who is expressly interested in storm spotting to visit Johnson County Emergency Communications inc's website www.k0ecs.org for spotting opportunities.
+We would encourage anyone who is expressly interested in storm spotting to visit the Johnson County Emergency Communications Service, Inc. (ECS) website at www.k0ecs.org for spotting opportunities.

 If you are interested in volunteering, please contact us at 913.782.3038

 - Currently no volunteer or internship opportunities available through Johnson County Emergency Management are paid.